mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   She was perplexed.
 "Why?
 Because you're... alone.
 And I have no clue where your parents are...
 And you can't scream for help."

-  "Fine," thi said with conviction.
-Mel was even more confused now.
-Wondering where such an independent child could have come from.
+  "Am.
+Fine," thi said with conviction.
+Mel's preplexion was renewed.
+Such an independent child could surely not have come from Heiko, the land of community. *But then how did thi get here?*, she thought.

   "Well, we're going on a big trip today so let's eat up to prepare," she told hae.
-She ran toward the garden to fetch whatever vegetables might still be living, with Linyu and the saffa in toe.
+She ran toward the garden to fetch whatever vegetables might still be living, with the saffa in toe guiding Linyu's path.

   "You like these, right Laen?" she asked him, pointing at the vast field of pohua.
 He sniffed the stems, hungry but loyal in his patience.